 Articles should be submitted in Word format to: email@example.com

-Articles relating to domestic, European and international law are considered provided that they are relevant in an Irish context.
+Articles relating to domestic, European and international law are considered, provided that they are relevant in an Irish context.
 An annual prize, chosen by our Judge-in-Residence, is awarded for the best article.
 A separate prize is awarded by the Law Society of Ireland for the best article submitted by a trainee solicitor.

 The following guidelines apply to submissions:

 - Articles should be between approximately 5,000 and 15,000 words.